-What Do I Do If I Have A Failure To Appear On A Criminal Case?
+What If I Have A Failure To Appear on a Los Angeles Criminal Case

 I’ve also seen them in certain situations set no bail.
 Meaning, that when they catch you, you’re not able to bail out that way the judge makes sure that they get their hands on you and they’re able to deal with you related to your court case.

 So, failures to appear are serious and obviously, if you have a failure to appear and it’s on your record and you’re in warrant status, what we have you do is come in.

 We get our strategy together on who the judge is, who the prosecutor is going to be that we’re going to be dealing with.
 We go in there, we get the warrant recalled.
 We get is quashed and then we deal with whatever the underlying problem was that caused the failure to appear in the first place.

 Do You Have to Appear in Court?

 One of the biggest questions I have people asking me is, if I have a failure to appear and a warrant, do I actually have to go into court or can you go in there for me?